Joelius300/HeatingDataMonitor/SETUP.md

 Then on the Raspberry Pi install and link it:

 I used the appropriate [binary distribution](https://github.com/AsamK/signal-cli/wiki/Binary-distributions) from [projektzentrisch](https://media.projektzentrisch.de/temp/signal-cli/), you'll need to see which one is recent and works.

+Alternatively, you could do this with the `signal-cli-rest-api` through docker but I found this easier and it also allows testing.
+The account data is mounted into the docker container anyway, so they act on the same database.

 ```bash
 curl -o signal-cli0127r2-ubuntu2004-arm64.gz https://media.projektzentrisch.de/temp/signal-cli/signal-cli0127r2_ubuntu2004_arm64.gz